Ibrahim-Maiga/Portfolio/content/home/experience.md

     date_start: '2022-01-21'
     date_end: '2023-12-14'
     description: |2-
-        * Developed and maintained financial models using Excel and VBA, incorporating advanced sensitivity analysis techniques like scenario analysis and Monte Carlo simulations, which enhanced the accuracy of financial projections and played a crucial role in evaluating the impact of macroeconomic changes on the firm’s investment portfolio.
+        * Built automated financial dashboards using Excel and Power BI, streamlining the reporting process and reducing the time required for report generation.
+        * Produced semiannual financial performance reports, tracking key performance indicators, which helped executives monitor financial health and operational efficiency.
-        * Contributed to the preparation of the company's annual budget by using historical financial data, industry trends, and market research to forecast revenues, expenses, cash flows, profits, and losses.
+        * Contributed to the preparation of the company's annual budget by using historical financial data, industry trends, and market research to forecast revenues, expenses, and cash flows.
-        * Created and delivered monthly financial reports using advanced Excel macros and pivot tables to senior management and the Board of Directors.
-        * Ensured strict adherence to both local and international financial regulations, including compliance with the West African Monetary Union's prudential requirements and Basel III standards.
-        * Conducted regular audits of financial records, identifying discrepancies that could lead to non-compliance, and supported external audits by coordinating with auditors, providing comprehensive documentation, and facilitating timely responses to inquiries.
+        * Supported the month-end close process, preparing and reviewing journal entries, balance sheet reconciliations, and variance explanations to ensure the integrity of financial statements.
+        * Developed and maintained financial models using VBA, incorporating advanced sensitivity analysis techniques such as scenario analysis and Monte Carlo simulations.
         * Collaborated extensively with the accounting, treasury, and operations teams to ensure accurate financial reporting and alignment with corporate goals.
+        * Delivered semiannual presentations to board of directors, communicating insights, and supporting recommendations with clear financial evidence.

   - title: Data Specialist
     company: Orange Mali